 Thankfully, technology has evolved enough to give us SSGs, tools that allow the creation of static sites in any number of languages.

 Some popular SSGs include Jekyll, MetalSmith, Grunt, and Pelican.
-These SSGs can be used either with markup files as a source or even using a hosted content API such as Contentful, Medium, or yes, even WordPress.
+These SSGs can be used either with markup files as a source or even using a hosted content API such as Contentful, or Medium

 SSGs help developers perform important tasks such as combining multiple files into one, compiling preprocessor languages, or even packaging code into a mobile application without having to do everything “from scratch.”